2025-26 Academic Catalog

 TECH CM 1100.
 Construction Documents — 3 hrs.

 Introduction to construction blueprint/plan and specification reading and how documents are created.
 Students will understand the relationship between plans and specs and how they impact the job.
 Exposure to old plan reading processes as well as new digital processes.
 Exposure to a physical 3D building as it relates to 2D prints so students can gain vision from concept to finished product.
-Prerequisite(s): TECH CM 1000.
+Prerequisite(s) or corequisite(s): TECH CM 1000.
 (Fall and Spring)

 TECH CM 2000.
 Land, Route, and Construction Surveying — 3 hrs.